The druggable proteome

 Suitable drug targets should have a critical role in the disease process with less significant involvement in other important processes to limit potential side-effects, have an expression pattern allowing for drug efficacy by for example showing tissue-specific expression, and have structural and functional properties allowing for drug specificity.

-Figure 2.
+Figure 3.
 Venn diagram of the type of drugs directed against the 854 protein targets for FDA approved drugs.
-Lists of the protein target genes are obtained by clicking the numbers in the pie chart.
+Lists of the target genes are obtained by clicking the numbers in the Venn diagram.

 Examples of drug targets